Zero and Finite Temperature Quantum Simulations Powered by Quantum Magic

-Building on this foundation, our framework opens numerous opportunities to advance quantum simulations using quantum magic.
+Having established this framework, we also identify a number of remaining open questions and future directions.
 Algorithmically, in addition to the greedy search algorithms used in this work, powerful methods such as simulated annealing and differentiable quantum architecture search~\cite{Zhang_2022} could be considered.
-To scale finite temperature calculations to larger systems, high-dimensional classical probability distributions of the Gibbs state can be simulated using generative models in the spirit of $\beta$-VQE~\cite{Liu_2021}.
+Our similarity transformation based on doped Clifford circuits could also potentially augment well-known numerical approaches such as density matrix renormalization group (DMRG)~\cite{Schollw_ck_2005}.
+Since our method identifies effective Hamiltonians whose ground states have significantly lower entanglement compared to the original problem, it could potentially aid in the construction of more efficient tensor network representations.
+Moreover, recent work~\cite{masotllima2024stabilizer} has shown that the stabilizer formalism can be integrated with tensor networks.
+By transforming the problem into a basis where the ground state is closer to a stabilizer state, our approach could enable the use of these compact representations.
+Investigating the interplay between our similarity transformations and tensor network methods could lead to powerful new tools for simulating quantum many-body systems.
+Finally, to scale finite temperature calculations to larger systems, high-dimensional classical probability distributions of the Gibbs state can be simulated using generative models in the spirit of $\beta$-VQE~\cite{Liu_2021}.
 Our approach can also be applied to the finite temperature calculation based on the thermal double field framework \cite{takahashi1996thermo,wu2019}.
-These methodologies offer promising pathways to tailor our transformations to specific applications, providing efficient and robust solutions to complex quantum problems.
-In summary, our Clifford + $k$Rz transformation offers insights and versatile new techniques suitable for diverse quantum simulations, laying a practical foundation for future breakthroughs in quantum simulation.
+This offers an opportunity to tailor our transformations to specific applications, opening new pathways for near-term quantum computers to address a wide array of quantum chemistry problems.

-\textit{Acknowledgement.} The authors would like to thank Chong Sun, Yi Tan, Linqing Peng, Yuan Liu, Shi-Xin Zhang and Ryan Babbush for the helpful discussion.
-DL acknowledges support from the NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI).
-This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
-HYH is grateful for the support from Harvard Quantum Initiative Fellowship.
-SFY would like to thank the NSF through a Cornell HDR and the CUA PFC grant.